 The vice principal

-If the Evaluative Council decides not to rehire the employee, the principal must notify the employee no later than May 15.
-If the Evaluative Council decides to rehire the employee, then the employee receives an employment agreement for the coming year.
+If the Evaluative Council decides not to rehire the teacher, the principal must notify the teacher no later than May 15.
+If the Evaluative Council decides to rehire the teacher, then the teacher is offered an employment agreement for the coming year.